-For this article we are gonna focus on South Africa because we’ve got some first hand experience there.
-Also this is the only place in the world where the Great White makes it mighty leaps into the air.
-If you have a choice on which location to go, please go to False Bay, Cape Town.
-Seeing a 1800 pound shark leaping several foot in the air is a mighty sight and something you won’t forget easily.
+For this article we are gonna focus on South Africa because we’ve got some first-hand experience there.
+Also this is the only place in the world where the Great White makes its mighty leaps into the air.
+If you have a choice on which location to go to, please go to False Bay, Cape Town.
+Seeing an 1800 pound shark leaping in the air is a mighty sight and something you won’t forget easily.

 This is where the sharks come in.
-When the seals start there cross the use the numbers advantage and do it all together so they have a bigger chance of survival.
-The sharks gather in the stretch between the island and the main land where the ocean is at it’s deepest and wait until they can make out the signature of a seal on the surface.
-When they do they race to the surface in a excess of 21 mph and hitting the seal with a force equal to 5 g.
+When the seals start there to cross they use the numbers advantage and do it all together so they have a bigger chance of survival.
+The sharks gather in the stretch between the island and the mainland where the ocean is at its deepest and wait until they can make out the signature of a seal on the surface.
+When they do they race to the surface in excess of 21 mph and hitting the seal with a force equal to 5 g.

-Depending on the light conditions the seal can see the shark coming and get out of it’s way.
-Therefore only 50 procent of the attacks are successful.
+Depending on the light conditions the seal can see the shark coming and get out of its way.
+Therefore only 50 percent of the attacks are successful.
 As the morning gets brighter the attacks faint away and the sharks stop hunting.

 Frits the decoy